linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 installation.
 The gateway's service name and namespace are required.

 These annotations are picked up by the service mirror component in the `west` cluster.
 A `podinfo-east` service is then created in the `test` namespace.
-Check it out!
+The cluster name of a mirrored service is automatically added to the service name so that there are no local collisions and it is explicit where the traffic is being sent.
+Check out the service that was just created by the service mirror controller!

 ```bash
 kubectl --context=west -n test get svc podinfo-east